isc-projects/bind9/doc/arm/reference.rst

    This sets the maximum number of records permitted in a zone.
 The default is zero, which means the maximum is unlimited.

+.. namedconf:statement:: max-records-per-type
+   :tags: server
+   :short: Sets the maximum number of records that can be stored in an RRset

+   This sets the maximum number of resource records that can be stored in an RRset in a database.
+When configured in :namedconf:ref:`options` or :namedconf:ref:`view`, it controls the cache database; it also sets the default value for zone databases, which can be overridden by setting it at the :namedconf:ref:`zone` level.

+   If set to a positive value, any attempt to cache or to add to a zone an RRset with more than the specified number of records will result in a failure.
+If set to 0, there is no cap on RRset size.
+The default is 100.

 .. namedconf:statement:: recursive-clients
    :tags: query
    :short: Specifies the maximum number of concurrent recursive queries the server can perform.